-(Last Updated on : 22/08/2014)
+(Last Updated on : 08/07/2017)

 family live in the sea attached to rocks, pilings, plants, etc. They grow much as plants do.
-Some are branched, some shaped like cups, some like gloves or domes.
-In size they range from one millimetre to a metre in diameter and forty centimetres in thickness.
-Despite varioation their essential structure is the same.
+Some are branched and some are shaped like cups, gloves and domes.
+In size, sponges range from one millimeter to a meter in diameter and 40 centimeters in thickness.
+Despite variation, their essential structure is the same.

+Sponges are grouped according to their skeletal peculiarities.
 All sponges have a gelatinous layer of mesoglea between the two layers of cells.
 Embedded in this mesoglea is a skeletal framework.
 The skeleton consists of lime (calcareous), glass (siliceous) needles or spicules or horny fibre sponging.
 Calcareous spicules are generally single, three or four-layered.
-The siliceous spicules are much more varied in shape and in one and the same kind of sponge there may be different forms of spicules each form having a special place in the skeleton of the various parts of the sponge body.

-Spongin is a substance closely allied to silk
+The siliceous spicules are much more varied in shape and in the same kind of sponge there may be different forms of spicules, each form having a special place in the skeleton of the various parts of sponge body.
+Sponging is a substance closely allied to silk

 .
-In the common bath sponge the skeleton is entirely of spongein threads which branch and form a compact but extensive supporting structure.
-The skeleton is not only supporting but also protective.
+In the common bath sponge, the skeleton is entirely made up of sponging threads, which branch and form a compact and an extensive supporting structure.
+The skeleton is not only supportive but also protective.
 The sharp spicules and the bitter taste of sponging keep predacious enemies off.
-Sponges are grouped according to their skeletal peculiarities.

 Sponges reproduce asexually by budding or sexually by ova and sperms which unite to form a zygote.
 The zygote divides and becomes a spherical mass of cells successively called the blastula and the amphiblastula.
 Later it invaginates (or tucks), develops collared cells within, fixes itself to a holdfast and grows into an adult.